luccasdev/Kotlin-API-CRUD/README.md

 # Kotlin Spring Boot API + MySQL
-Demonstration of CRUD API Rest in Kotlin with Spring Boot
+Demonstration of CRUD API Rest in Kotlin with Spring Boot and MySQL

 <h2>Create</h2>